 Export Packing to Italy

-You will want to know that during your door to door service, your possessions are treated with respect and care.
-Our experienced teams located across the UK will pack and prepare your valuable, fragile and bulky furniture ready for export.
+You will want to know that during your door-to-door service, your possessions are treated with respect and care.
+Our experienced teams will carefully pack and prepare your valuable, fragile and bulky furniture ready for export.

-We use a modern range of environmentally friendly, purpose-made packing materials and can pack everything for you prior to your move.
+We use a modern range of environmentally friendly, purpose-made packing materials and can pack everything for you.

-All china and glassware will be wrapped in special paper and then packed in double-thickness cartons.
+All china and glassware will be wrapped in special tissue paper and then packed in double-thickness cartons.

-Furniture can be wrapped in bubble blanket for extra protection.
+Furniture can be wrapped in bubble blankets for extra protection.
 Items requiring specialist care, such as antiques, can be packed in made-to-measure wooden crates.